 Verification is a process to confirm that the information provided on the FAFSA is accurate.
 Each year, the federal government randomly selects approximately 30% of ALL students submitting the FAFSA for verification.
 Most applications are selected at random; others because of inconsistent information.
 UNF reserves the right to select students for verification, if discrepant information is received.

 Verification ensures that the information students and parents report on their FAFSA is accurate.
 Verification prevents ineligible students from receiving aid if they reported incorrect information and ensures that eligible students receive all of the aid for which they are qualified.

 The FAFSA uses income information from two years prior.
 Be sure you are paying attention and providing income information for the correct year.

 NO federal, state (other than Bright Futures) or institutional financial aid will be disbursed to students selected for verification until the process is completed, discrepancies are resolved and any necessary corrections are submitted and processed by UNF.

-If selected for verification by the U.S. Department of Education or by UNF, students will be required to submit a signed official IRS Tax Return Transcript (if they filed a tax return) and W2s/1099s.
+If selected for verification by the U.S. Department of Education or by UNF, students will be required to submit a signed copy of an IRS Tax Return Transcript or signed copy of a tax return and W2s/1099s, if applicable.